 Upload your user avatar

-The default avatar set in Settings > Discussions is automatically display next to comments you leave unless you upload your own Avatar.
+The default avatar set in Settings > Discussions automatically displays next to comments you leave unless you upload your own Avatar.

 2. Resize your image to 200 pixels wide by 200 pixels high.